James Joseph Richardson: Incarceration and exoneration

 Richardson was sentenced to die by the Court and was on death row for nearly five years.
 He was saved by the U.S. Supreme Court ruling in 1972 that the death penalties in the U.S. at the time were unconstitutional.
 His sentence was commuted to life in prison, with eligibility for parole in 1993.

 Many clues had been overlooked or hidden that would have pointed to Richardson's innocence.
 Mark Lane, an internationally known trial attorney and author, had visited Richardson on death row.
 Richardson asked Lane to represent him.
 Lane began an exhaustive investigation and in 1970 published his findings in the book Arcadia, in which he revealed that the baby sitter, Bessie Reece, was a convicted murderer, and indicated that Richardson and his wife were innocent.
-At the time of the children's murders, Reece was on parole for killing her ex-husband using poison.
+At the time of the children's murders, Reece was on parole for manslaughter for shooting and killing her husband.
 The prosecution had worked hard to keep this fact from coming up at trial.
 Little had been done to pursue her involvement with the children's deaths at all, including the facts that she had given them the food and that she had initially lied, saying that she had not gone into the apartment.

 As of 1988 Reece, suffering from Alzheimer's disease and in a nursing home in Arcadia, had reportedly confessed to the murders more than 100 times, but her confessions were not taken seriously because of her condition.
 She died of Alzheimer's in 1992.
 Also, the last surviving witness to Richardson's alleged jail-cell confession recanted his testimony to state legislators, saying that he had been offered a lighter sentence in return for the testimony.